qiboteam/qibolab/doc/source/developer-guides/general.rst

         rabi_oscillations_pi_pulse_min_voltage: 5291.34802850
         experiment_start_instrument: awg

-All the information useful to connect and set up the instruments are collected under the ``setting`` key.
+All the general information about the instruments and the platform can be found under the ``setting`` key.

 .. code-block:: yaml